peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 Creates a binary floating-point number from this object's value.
-Note that if the binary floating-point number contains a negative exponent, the resulting value might not be exact, in which case the resulting binary float will be an approximation of this decimal number's value.
+Note that if the binary floating-point number contains a negative exponent, the resulting value might not be exact, in which case the resulting binary floating-point number will be an approximation of this decimal number's value.

 **Returns:**